 As communities work together to manage land, cropland and rangelands, women and children are engaged in new responsibilities.
 The practices taught by IGugu Trust such as cattle “bomas” coupled with reducing land tillage can lead to a doubling of harvests.
 Herder teams take turns managing herds, enabling families to rotate responsibility.
 Simultaneously, trust is built amongst neighbours resulting in the regeneration of social relations.

 When women have access to more food, society thrives.
 Women are less stressed and they can engage in other social activities.
 Land is life, and when it is healthy, all can thrive.

-The project is set to cover training materials, transport, exchange and learning visits transport, facilitation fees, purchase of “boma” materials, stakeholder engagement, and meals at workshops for approximately 150 people in three communities, ultimately reaching 450 households.
+The project is set to cover training materials, transport, exchange and learning visits transport, facilitation fees, purchase of “boma” materials, stakeholder engagement, and meals at workshops for approximately 50 people in the community, ultimately reaching 150 households.